Aggregating Funnels for Faster Fetch&Add and Queues: Experimental Evaluation

-To balance the maximum contention at all \Aggs{} and \x{Main}, we tested with $m=\sqrt{p}$, which yields $\sqrt{p}$ maximum contention at all locations.
-We also tested with constant $m$ for all thread counts $p$, which ensures the maximum contention on the \x{Main} variable is bounded by the constant $m$, while \Aggs\ have maximum contention $p/m$.
+To balance the maximum contention at all \Aggs{} and \x{Main}, we tried $m=\sqrt{p}$ (where $p$ is a known upper bound on the number of active threads), which yields $\sqrt{p}$ maximum contention at all locations.
+We also tested with constant values of $m$ for all thread counts $p$, which ensures the maximum contention on the \x{Main} variable is bounded by the constant $m$, while \Aggs\ have maximum contention $p/m$.